AP Photos: Editor selections from the past week in Asia | The China Post

-A Nepalese woman lights a butter lamp during Buddha Jayanti, also known as Vesak, a festival marking the birthday, enlightenment and death of Gautama Buddha.
+Same-sex couples in Taiwan seal their marriage with a kiss after the self-ruled democratic island became the first place in Asia to legalize the unions.

-In other images from the Asia-Pacific region this week, a police officer in Jakarta, Indonesia, fires his tear gas launcher at supporters of a losing presidential candidate who triggered deadly riots.
+In other images from the Asia-Pacific region this week, a beaming President Donald Trump greets U.S. service members during a visit to Japan.

-Customers buy frozen pork at a local market in Hong Kong, where a case of African swine fever has prompted the culling of all 6,000 pigs at a slaughterhouse.
+A representative of a South Korean tour agency bows in apology following a collision between a sightseeing boat packed with South Korean tourists and a larger vessel on the Danube River in Budapest, Hungary.

-This gallery was curated by Associated Press photo editor Toru Takahashi in Tokyo.
+Climbers line up along a path to Mount Everest, highlighting dangerous overcrowding on the world’s highest peak that resulted in some dozen deaths.

 Visit the AP Images blog: http://apimagesblog.com